Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

-This rate is proportional to the strength of the probing field $|\alpha_\mathrm{in,p}|^2$.
+This rate is proportional to the strength of the probe field $|\alpha_\mathrm{in,p}|^2$.
 We can thus adjust the probing strength $|\alpha_\mathrm{in,p}|^2$ to optimize impedance matching conditions for the control photon storage by counterbalancing decay processes on the control branch.
-This will be discussed in subsection \ref{subsec:imcav}.
+This will be discussed in Sec. \ref{subsec:imcav}.

-\subsection{Impedance Matching}
+\subsection{Impedance matching}

 A critical step for the functioning of the SPT is the conversion of a control photon, incident to the cavity, to a Rydberg collective excitation with near unity probability.
-In order to achieve that, we analyze the scattering dynamics on the control branch and derive an analytical estimate for the impedance matching conditions.
-The dynamics of the control branch can be fully described by the corresponding equations of motion derived from $\hat{H}_{control}$ and the Lindblad jump operators
+To achieve that, we analyze the scattering dynamics on the control branch and derive an analytical estimate for the impedance matching conditions.
+The dynamics of the control branch can be fully described by the corresponding equations of motion derived from $\hat{H}_\mathrm{control}$ and the Lindblad jump operators

-The first two Lindblad operators account for the losses to the environment of the intracavity control photon via the decay of the cavity and the decay of the $l$-th atom from the control excited state $\ket{e_\mathrm{c}}$ via spontaneous emission, respectively.
-The third Lindblad operator (\ref{eq:deph}) accounts for the total effective dephasing of the control Rydberg state $\ket{r_c}$ due to the decay dynamics of the probe branch's Lindblad operators (\ref{eq:kjum})-(\ref{eq:gjum}) mediated by the Rydberg interaction, as derived in subsection \ref{sec:probcav}.
-The EOMs for the system operators associated with the control field are derived using the Heisenberg equation ($\ref{eq:heom}$) and reads
+The first two Lindblad operators account for the losses to the environment of the intracavity control photon via the decay of the cavity and the decay of the $l$th atom from the control excited state $\ket{e_\mathrm{c}}$ via spontaneous emission, respectively.
+The third Lindblad operator (\ref{eq:deph}) accounts for the total effective dephasing of the control Rydberg state $\ket{r_\mathrm{c}}$ due to the decay dynamics of the probe branch's Lindblad operators (\ref{eq:kjum}) and (\ref{eq:gjum}) mediated by the Rydberg interaction, as derived in Sec. \ref{sec:probcav}.
+The EOMs for the system operators associated with the control field are derived using the Heisenberg equation ($\ref{eq:heom}$) and read

 We again move to the frequency domain under the Fourier transformation (\ref{eq:four}).
 Solving the control branch's set of EOMs and using the input-output relation for the control field $\hat{a}_\mathrm{in,c}+\hat{a}_\mathrm{out,c}=\sqrt{2\kappa_\mathrm{c}}\hat{a}_\mathrm{c}$, we obtain the reflection coefficient and the susceptibilities corresponding to transitions from the ground state to the excited state $\ket{e_\mathrm{c}}$ and to the Rydberg state $\ket{r_\mathrm{c}}$